lenala/azure-gradle-plugins/README.md

 ## Web App on Windows

+`appServiceOnWindows` block should be specified, with the values:

 Name | Value
 ---|---
 javaVersion | Java version.
 Supported versions are: {1.7, 1.7.0_51, 1.7.0_71, 1.8, 1.8.0_25, 1.8.0_60, 1.8.0_73, 1.8.0_111, 1.8.0_92, 1.8.0_102, 1.8.0_144}